learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

 **Device**
 	A device should be able to run a KA Lite server (most computers) and other devices to be used as clients.
 One common configuration is using a Raspberry Pi or other inexpensive computer as a server and relatively cheap tablets as client devices.
 Tablets can access the servers through an access point, such as a Wi-Fi dongle, or some other networking device such as a router.

+**Web Browser**
+    A program that retrieves and presents information resources on the World Wide Web.
+Popular web browsers include Internet Explorer, Google Chrome, Mozilla Firefox, and Safari.

 **Torrent**
     A file or files sent using the BitTorrent protocol.
 It can be any type of file, such as a movie, song, game, or application.
 During the transmission, the file is incomplete and therefore referred to as a torrent.
 Torrent downloads that are incomplete cannot be opened as regular files, because they do not have all the necessary data.